mjoycemilburn/parishcouncils/README.md

-The ***parishcouncils*** system provides a mechanism to enable a group of Parish Councils (or an umbrella organisation providing Councils with common services) to join forces to deliver website facilities to meet their statutory obligations.
+The ***parishcouncils*** system provides a mechanism that enables a group of Parish Councils (or an umbrella organisation providing Councils with common services) to join forces to deliver website facilities to meet their statutory obligations.

 The motives for the development are described in ***parishcouncil***, an earlier iteration of the concept.
 The  ***parishcouncil*** system was aimed at individual councils that wanted a lightweight design that minimised the tasks of system-implementation.
 The new ***parishcouncils*** system, by contrast:
 1. uses a more reliable technical platform (a server-based database rather than local files) and